Khushityagi-web/Programming-Languages/compute_gc_content/README.md

-# 🧬 GC Content Calculator in Python (Beginner Exercise)
+# GC Content Calculator in Python (Beginner Exercise)

 This repository contains a simple Python function that calculates the GC content of a DNA sequence.
 It is part of my early programming exercises where I practiced writing reusable functions for biological string processing.

 GC content is a basic but important metric in genomics, representing the percentage of nucleotides in a DNA molecule that are either G (guanine) or C (cytosine).

+---

-## 🎯 Purpose
+## Purpose

 This exercise was designed to strengthen:

-🔹 Python function creation
+- Python function creation

-🔹 String handling and counting operations
+- String handling and counting operations

-🔹 Basic computation and percentage calculation
+- Basic computation and percentage calculation

-🔹 Printing formatted biological results
+- Printing formatted biological results

+---

-## 🧬 What the Script Does
+## What the Script Does

-🔹 Defines a function compute_gc_content()
+- Defines a function `compute_gc_content()`

-🔹 Counts the number of 'G' and 'C' bases
+- Counts the number of `G` and `C` bases

-🔹 Computes GC percentage
+- Computes GC percentage

-🔹 Returns the result as a float
+- Returns the result as a float

-🔹 Tests the function on a sample DNA sequence
+- Tests the function on a sample DNA sequence

-🔹 Prints the GC content with two decimal places
+- Prints the GC content formatted to two decimal places

-Example:
+### Example

     Input sequence: ATGCGTACG
     Output: GC Content: 55.56%

+---

-## 📂 File Structure
+## File Structure

     compute_gc_content/
     │── script.py     # Python function to compute GC percentage
-└── README.md
+    │── README.md

+---

 ## Skills Practiced

-🔹 Writing modular functions in Python
+- Writing modular functions in Python

-🔹 Understanding string methods (.count())
+- Understanding string methods such as `.count()`

-🔹 Performing arithmetic and percentage calculations
+- Performing arithmetic and percentage calculations

-🔹 Using f-strings for clean output formatting
+- Using f-strings for clean output formatting

-🔹 Representing biological concepts computationally
+- Representing biological concepts computationally

+---

 ## Requirements

-Python 3.x
+- Python 3.x

-(No external packages required)
+No external packages are required.

+---

-### 🤝 Author
+## Author

+**Khushi Tyagi**
-Khushi Tyagi — building foundational Python skills for bioinformatics.
+Building foundational Python skills for bioinformatics